flix/flix/doc/CONTRIBUTING.md

 1. You pick an issue on GitHub that you are interested in.

-    It could be for adding a new feature, fixing a bug in the compiler, and so forth.
+    It could be adding a new feature, fixing a bug in the compiler, and so forth.

 2. You express interest in the issue on GitHub.